openstack/ironic/doc/source/admin/interfaces/deploy.rst

 .. code-block:: shell

-   openstack baremetal node create --driver ipmi --deploy-interface ansible openstack baremetal node set <NODE> --deploy-interface ansible
+   baremetal node create --driver ipmi --deploy-interface ansible baremetal node set <NODE> --deploy-interface ansible

 For more information about this deploy interface, its features and how to use it, see :doc:`Ansible deploy interface <../drivers/ansible>`.